Nicholaswogan/NumbaMinpack/README.md

 # NumbaMinpack

-`NumbaMinpack` is a light-weight python wrapper to the Levenberg-Marquardt root-finding algorithm in [Minpack](https://en.wikipedia.org/wiki/MINPACK).
-It very similar to `scipy.optimize.root` ([see here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.root.html)), when you set `method = 'lm'`.
+`NumbaMinpack` is a python wrapper to [Minpack](https://en.wikipedia.org/wiki/MINPACK).
+It very similar to `scipy.optimize.root` ([see here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.root.html)), when you set `method = 'lm'` or `method = 'hybr'`.
 But, the problem with `scipy.optimize.root`, is that it can not be used within `numba` jit-compiled python functions.
 In contrast, `NumbaMinpack` can be used within a numba compiled function.
 Also, it is much faster than `scipy.optimize.root`, because the python interpreter is never invoked during a non-linear solve.
 For example, check out `comparison2scipy.ipynb`.

-Right now, `NumbaMinpack` only wraps the Levenberg-Marquardt algorithm from Minpack with an finite-differenced (non-analytical) jacobian.
+Right now, `NumbaMinpack` only wraps Minpack's Levenberg-Marquardt ("lmdif") and "hybrd" root-finding algorithms with a finite-differenced (non-analytical) jacobian.
+These wrappers are NOT thread-safe, but they will work for multiprocessing.

 ## Installation
 `NumbaMinpack` will probably only work on MacOS or Linux.
 You must have `gfortran` installed.
 On Mac install with `brew install gcc`.
 You must also have python >3.6.0 with `numpy` and `numba`.